-- 1. Increase statewide reach through developmental screenings and connections to services in local areas. - 2.
-Identify sustainable funding sources for the continuation of HMG and the Centralized Access Point. - 3.
-Build connections with childcare providers to educate them about typical child development, signs that may indicate concerns, and referral sources. - 4.
-Promote family empowerment and advocacy through education, training, and promotion of developmental monitoring. - 5.
-Create a partnership with state Resource and Referral systems for HMG to be a primary referral source for families with young children. - 6.
-Expand the provider network to build the resource database, strengthening provider knowledge and trust in the HMG model.
+- 1. Identify sustainable funding sources for the continuation of HMG and the Centralized Access Point - 2.
+Increase statewide reach through developmental screenings and connections to service providers in local areas - 3.
+Build connections with childcare providers to educate them about typical child development, signs that may indicate concerns, and referral sources - 4.
+Promote family empowerment and advocacy through education, training, and promotion of developmental monitoring - 5.
+Create state-level partnerships for HMG to be referral source for families with young children - 6.
+Continually develop a provider network to build the resource database, strengthening provider knowledge and trust in the HMG model

-The HMG subcommittee is co-led by Nadeane Cattrell and Desiree States and meets monthly.
-Co-leads are responsible for the facilitation of each subcommittee meeting, setting meeting agendas, and coordinating decision-making and collaborative actions.
-This subcommittee has identified specific members who will be responsible for specific ongoing contributions to the group, such as recording meeting minutes and sharing them with subcommittee and coalition members, engaging members to be informed and attend meeting, and sending out monthly meeting reminders.
-There are currently 42 members of the HMG subcommittee.
+The HMG working group is co-led by Nadeane Cattrell and Desiree States and meets monthly.
+Co-leads are responsible for the facilitation of each working group meeting, setting meeting agendas, and coordinating decision-making and collaborative actions.
+This working group has identified specific members who will be responsible for specific ongoing contributions to the group, such as recording meeting minutes and sharing them with subcommittee and coalition members, engaging members to be informed and attend meeting, and sending out monthly meeting reminders.
+There are currently 48 members of the HMG working group.
 Other subcommittee member responsibilities include attending and participating in all ECDC meetings with the group values in mind and leveraging their expertise and wisdom to help advance goals.
-When subcommittee members cannot participate in a scheduled meeting, they will review the agenda and meeting notes and share their thoughts in areas of relevance to their expertise and work.
+When working group members cannot participate in a scheduled meeting, they will review the agenda and meeting notes and share their thoughts in areas of relevance to their expertise and work.

-Enhanced Pediatric Medical Home Services (EPMHS) Subcommittee

-Promoting community integrated, guideline-based pediatric primary care well visits
+Enhanced Pediatric Medical Home Services (EPMHS) Working Group Promoting community integrated, guideline-based pediatric primary care well visits

-The EPMHS subcommittee has five goals, each of which are aligned with the mission, vision and aims of the ECDC and the EnAct! framework goals, approach to services and system partnerships and implementation roadmap:
+The EPMHS working group has five goals, each of which are aligned with the mission, vision and aims of the ECDC and the EnAct! framework goals, approach to services and system partnerships and implementation roadmap: